-“The details are not the details.
-They make the design.” said Charles Eames.
-Fine details such an informative error message, a reassuring piece of microcopy on a sign up form, or the rearranging of products on a category page strongly impacts the user experience.
+"The details are not the details.
+They make the design." said Charles Eames.
+Fine details, such as an informative error message, a reassuring piece of microcopy, or the orders in which products are shown on a category page, strongly impact the user experience and the bottom line.

 Small details go a long way.
 This is what Apple is all about: obsessive attention to details down to the smallest bits.

 Where small optimizations affected the bottom line:

 - On BestBuy.com, the small change of allowing people to skip sign-up during checkout resulted in $300 million extra revenue per year. - The $300 Million Button

 - ClickTale doubled their sign-up conversions from 40% to 80% with a simple change of adding an explicit and very visible “optional” label to the phone number input box. - Change one word, DOUBLE your conversion rate!